-This week marks a decade since the Wildlife Trust and Ministry of Defence (MOD) first introduced cattle to the MOD training estate, in a bid to improve habitats in the training area for wildlife.
+This week marks a decade since the Wildlife Trust and Ministry of Defence (MOD) first introduced cows to the MOD training estate, in a bid to improve habitats in the training area for wildlife.

 Grazing by livestock is a traditional way of managing heathland, used by the Wildlife Trust and other conservation experts to improve nature reserves and wild spaces for particular species.